On this page

 - App banking available

-- You must deposit at least $2000 into your account each month for no monthly account fees
+- Must deposit at least $2000 into your account each month for no monthly account fees

 - $3.5 Overseas ATM Withdrawal Fee